Introduction

 Introduction To Memory Leaks

-The easiest way to prevent memory leaks is to ensure that you are destroying and disconnecting your connections and object.
-If you are constantly creating things but never destroy them of course the game is going to crash at one point.
+The easiest way to prevent memory leaks is to ensure that you are destroying instances and disconnecting your connections.
+If you are constantly creating things but never destroy them the game will slow down and eventually crash.

 One useful tool to new developers is to use the maid class created by Quenty.
 You can find it here.